Feature Completion Transformer for Occluded Person Re-identification: Abstract

 \section{Abstract}

-Occluded person re-identification (Re-ID) is a challenging problem due to the destruction of occluders.
-Most existing methods focus on visible human body parts through some prior information (such as pose information, semantic segmentation, human body parsing, etc.).
-However, when complementary occlusions occur, features in occluded regions can interfere with matching, which affects performance severely.
-In this paper, different from most previous works that discard the occluded region, we propose a \underline{F}eature \underline{C}ompletion Trans\underline{former} (FCFormer) to implicitly complement the semantic information of occluded parts in the feature space.
-Specifically, Occlusion Instance Augmentation (OIA) is proposed to simulates real and diverse occlusion situations on the holistic image.
-These augmented images not only enrich the amount of occlusion samples in the training set, but also form pairs with the holistic images.
-Subsequently, a dual-stream architecture with a shared encoder is proposed to learn paired discriminative features from pairs of inputs.
-Without additional semantic information, an occluded-holistic feature sample-label pair can be automatically created.
-Then, Feature Completion Decoder (FCD) is designed to complement the features of occluded regions by using learnable tokens to aggregate possible information from self-generated occluded features.
-Finally, we propose the Cross Hard Triplet (CHT) loss to further bridge the gap between complementing features and extracting features under the same ID.
-In addition, Feature Completion Consistency (FC$^2$) loss is introduced to help the generated completion feature distribution to be closer to the real holistic feature distribution.
-Extensive experiments over five challenging datasets demonstrate that the proposed FCFormer achieves superior performance and outperforms the state-of-the-art methods by significant margins on occluded datasets.
+Occluded person re-identification is a challenging problem due to the destruction of occluders in different camera views.
+Most existing paradigms focus on visible human body parts through some external models to reduce noise interference.
+However, the feature misalignment problem caused by discarded occlusions negatively affects the performance of the network.
+Different from most previous works that discard the occluded regions, we present \underline{F}eature \underline{C}ompletion Trans\underline{former} (FCFormer) that reduces noise interference and complements missing features in occluded parts.
+Specifically, Occlusion Instance Augmentation is proposed to simulate real and diverse occlusion situations on the holistic image, which enlarges the occlusion samples in the training set and forms aligned occluded-holistic pairs.
+To reduce the interference of noise, a two-stream architecture is proposed to learn pairwise discriminative features from aligned image pairs, while obtaining self-aligned occluded-holistic feature level sample-label pairs without additional auxiliary models.
+To complement the features of occluded regions, a Feature Completion Decoder is designed to aggregate possible information from self-generated occluded features in a self-supervised manner.
+Further, in order to correlate the completion features with identity information, Feature Completion Consistency loss is introduced to enforce the distribution of the generated completion features to be consistent with the real holistic feature distribution.
+In addition, we propose the Cross Hard Triplet loss to further bridge the gap between completion features and extracting features under the same ID.
+Extensive experiments over five challenging datasets demonstrate that the proposed FCFormer achieves superior performance and outperforms the state-of-the-art methods by significant margins on Occluded-Duke dataset.